-Muriel Rukeyser on the Root of Our Resistance to Poetry, What It Shares with Science, and How It Expands our Lives
+Muriel Rukeyser on What Poetry Does for Us, What It Shares with Science, and Why Some People Resist It

 “However confused the scene of our life appears, however torn we may be who now do face that scene, it can be faced, and we can go on to be whole.”